What is a pass-along rate?

 Organizations that capture pass-along rates better understand what their audiences want and can tweak content strategies accordingly.
 Content that evokes an emotional reaction is much more likely to be passed along by the original viewer.

 When people talk, their friends, family, followers, and passers-by all listen.
-Humans are curious and love to be in-the-know, so by sparking curiosity, people do their own research, which increases web-traffic and captures future clientele.
+Humans are curious and love to be in the know, so by sparking curiosity, people do their own research, which increases web traffic and captures future clientele.

-The wonder of pass-along rate is it feeds off itself, constantly multiplying at an uncontainable rate reaching an unimaginable growth all on its own.
-Not that advertisers shouldn’t invest in hands-on spread, but pass-along rate spreads ads further than initially anticipated.
+The wonder of the pass-along rate is it feeds off itself, constantly multiplying at an uncontainable rate reaching an unimaginable growth all on its own.
+Not that advertisers shouldn’t invest in the hands-on spread, but pass-along rate spreads ads further than initially anticipated.

 Pass-along rate best practices

 One of the ways that you can calculate the spread of a rough pass-along rate is through the usage of surveys.
-By creating a poll, you’re able to find a close percentage as to how many people are responding and positively spreading word without interference of controlled ads.
+By creating a poll, you’re able to find a close percentage as to how many people are responding and positively spreading the word without the interference of controlled ads.

-An older, but still effective, practice when it comes to pass-along rate is offering incentives to those that refer a friend, family member, or colleague to an appointed site.
+An older, but still effective, practice when it comes to pass-along rates is offering incentives to those that refer a friend, family member, or colleague to an appointed site.
 Though this implementation isn’t considered completely natural, it does inspire people to spread the good word, while happily reaping the benefits.